Ofek Biton: Early life

 Biton was born on 27 September 1999 in Lod, Israel.
 The son of Shlomi Biton, he is the grandson of Shalom and Tamar Biton and has a younger sister.
 Growing up, he was a supporter of Israeli side Hapoel Tel Aviv.
 At the age of five, he started playing football.

 Career

 Biton started his career with Israeli side Sektzia Ness Ziona in 2018, where he made thirty-eight league appearances and scored one goal.
 In 2021, he signed for Israeli side Hapoel Tel Aviv, where he made twenty-one league appearances and scored three goals.

 One year later, he signed for Israeli side Hapoel Jerusalem, where he made seventy-nine league appearances and scored twelve goals.
 Israeli news website One wrote in 2025 that he "became one of the club's most senior players and certainly one of their favorites, scoring double-digit goals and most importantly taking on the leadership of the team" while playing for the club.
-Following his stint there, he signed for Ukrainian side Polissa in 2025.
+Following his stint there, he signed for Ukrainian side Polissya Zhytomyr in 2025.